disruptiveplanets/AIME/data/converge/readme.md

 ## August 18

 It seems as though sigma controls the speed of convergence.
 I'm rerunning 0.1 and 0.2 which are the only fits that didn't converge and which I think have a chance of doing so.
 I'm also fitting runs 2.*, which fix one parameter and fit two.

+## August 20

+It seems hardest to fit to theta 2, possibly because it's the smallest compared to its sigma.
+So I'm shortening sigma and running a very long fit in preparation for vacation as 3.*.
+It fixes zero, one, and two parameters.